 Message from the President

 Phi Kappa Phi inducts juniors, seniors and graduate students, along with faculty and alumni, into the Honor Society.
-Student membership in Phi Kappa Phi is by invitation only, and is based on a minimum 3.5 grade-point average and class rank.
-Our chapter holds its initiation during the fall semester.
+Membership in Phi Kappa Phi is by invitation only and is based for students on a minimum 3.5 grade-point average and class rank.
+Our VCU chapter holds its initiation during the fall semester.
 Invitations, therefore, are typically sent in October.
-New members are inducted into Phi Kappa Phi at an initiation ceremony in November that is held at the Virginia Museum of Fine Arts (VFMA).
+New members were recently inducted into Phi Kappa Phi at our initiation ceremony on November 11, 2021.

-This past year our chapter continued to sponsor the Eat and Greet Dinner for Phi Kappa Phi faculty and student members, at which the Executive Committee cooked a meal for fellowship and meaningful conversation.
-The 2017 Eat and Greet Dinner will take place on February 21, 2017.
+Each year our chapter sponsors the Eat and Greet Dinner for Phi Kappa Phi faculty and student members, at which the Executive Committee cooks a meal for fellowship and meaningful conversation.

 Our nationally recognized scholarship program is held in the spring.
 Scholarship recipients are identified in February and recognized at an April ceremony.
-Scholarships include the Lauren A. Woods Graduate Fellowship, the Wayne C. Hall Undergraduate Scholarship, the Susan E. Kennedy Graduate Scholarship, the Robert G. Davis Service Scholarship, and the graduate and undergraduate scholarships given by the College and the schools.
+Scholarships include the Lauren A. Woods Graduate Fellowship, the Wayne C. Hall Undergraduate Scholarship, the Susan E. Kennedy Graduate Scholarship, the Robert G. Davis Service Scholarship, and the graduate and undergraduate scholarships given by the individual colleges and schools.
 You can find more detailed scholarship information here.
-At last year’s ceremony, $38,600 in scholarship money was awarded to 52 undergraduate and graduate students in the name of Phi Kappa Phi.
-This year’s Scholarship Ceremony will be held on April 25, 2017 at the VMFA.
+At last year’s ceremony, $19,800 in scholarship money was awarded to 17 undergraduate and graduate students in the name of Phi Kappa Phi.

 Thank you for your interest in Phi Kappa Phi.